Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-5.md

 # Concise Guide to Specialized Recruitment - Part 5: Screening Techniques
 Screening is widely considered the most challenging aspect of the entire recruitment process.
 It is during this phase that the most valuable insights about a candidate are acquired.
-Typically, screening involves one or multiple interviews, but it is essential to minimize their number due to the reasons we discussed in previous parts.
+Typically, screening involves one or multiple interviews, but it is essential to minimize their number for the sake of brevity as discussed in previous chapters.

 ---

 ## Preparation
-Given the inevitable time constraints, thorough preparation is crucial.

 Before commencing the interview, it is essential to review the skill canvas and the candidate's pre-screening results.
 Appropriate conversations should be carefully constructed in order to evaluate skills that were not adequately covered in the pre-screening phase.

 We used the word *"conversation"* instead of *"questions"* on purpose.
-Knowledge is only a part of what makes up a skill.
-Skills encompass the ability to apply knowledge effectively, which is the primary focus of this evaluation.
+Questions can only test knowledge and knowledge is only a part of what makes up a skill.
+A skill encompasses the ability to apply knowledge effectively, which is the primary focus of this evaluation.

 To gauge a candidate's mastery in a particular field, it is beneficial to explore their opinions and how they handle conflicting ideas.
 For instance, instead of asking a candidate to recite the SOLID principles, which only tests their familiarity with a Wikipedia article, we could inquire about their viewpoint on the controversy surrounding the dependency inversion principle.
 By analyzing their response and engaging in further discussion, we can assess their ability to examine the topic from various perspectives.
 This approach enables us to determine their proficiency in the field more reliably.